accessun/blog/_posts/Set-Up-Git-Environment-To-Test-Out-Collaboration-Workflow.md

 tags: Git
 ---

 Git is a well-known version control system used for software development.
 Learning Git to control one's own project maybe one easy thing for a single software developer.
 He/She only has to download Git, install it, init a repo, and perhaps register an account on GitHub for personal use, and push his/her code to the remote on the registered GitHub account.
-These are the first steps to learn the basics of Git, such as how to jump the old version of a project, how to checkout new branches, how to merge different branches, etc. However, when it comes to collaboration, Git workflows step in here.
-It is very inconvenient to call up several of your friends to collaborate with you to help you learn Git workflow.
-First thing, you have to ensure that they are interested in learning or helping you learning Git.
-But this is rarely the case.
-Or an idea perhaps comes to you that you pretend to be two contributors to a single GitHub repository.
-Well, this is a reasonable solution, but it feels a little bit awkward for me.
-So I turned to another one.
+These are the first steps to learn the basics of Git, such as how to checkout the old version of a project or new branches, how to carry out merge and rebase operations, etc. However, when it comes to collaboration, the basic knowledge of Git workflows becomes essential.
+Workflow basically means a way of collaborating in Git among several developers.
+To test out a workflow in order to get familiar with it, it is quite trivial to do all the commits by your own.
+And it is somewhat inconvenient to call up several of your friends to collaborate with you to help you learn Git workflow.
+I once came up with the idea that I register two GitHub account and contribute to the same repository.
+Well, admittedly, it feels a little bit awkward.
+So I turned to another solution.

 The solution I'm using to play with and test out Git is to set up my own Git remote repo on a server.
-Then I can init different Git repos on my local machine that mirror the remote repo.
+Then I can initialize different Git repos on my local machine that are linked to the same remote repo.
 Thus I have full control over the configurations of all my local repos, my remote repo and all the ways I want each "contributor" to behave in the collaboration workflow.
-So, in this way, it is extraordinarily convenient to experiment with Git whatever the way you want.
-This solution I'm going to show here is simple and have zero cost, both socially and financially (Yes!
-I assume you already have a computer.)
+So, in this way, it is exceedingly convenient to experiment with Git whatever the way you want.
+This solution I'm going to share here is simple and have little cost.
 The steps are introduced in the following content of this post.

 ### Run your Git server on a virtual machine